 - Parent School Community Council (PSCC): an advisory group in every school for all interested individuals that meets monthly to provide input and guidance to the principal on school-related topics.

 - Public Hearing: facilitates and provides follow-up communication to constituents who have testified at the Public Hearing.

 - Student Advisory Council: a District-wide leadership opportunity for elected students to share the interests and concerns of students at their schools with PPS administration and provide input on school and District initiatives.

-- Take A Father To School Day: in conjunction with the PPS Board Sponsor, the District’s Public Information Office, school staff and community partners, assists with organizing this family and community engagement event in all schools.
+- Take A Father To School Day: in conjunction with the PPS Board Sponsor, the District’s Public Information Office, school staff, and community partners, assist with organizing this family and community engagement event in all schools.